Create a Website Account - Manage notification subscriptions, save form progress and more.

 For more in depth demographics and data, you can view the U.S. Census Bureau data for the City of Melissa.

 The City of Melissa is a home rule city governed by a Council-Manager form of government in which the City Council establishes City policy through ordinances and resolutions, and the City Manager carries out City policy and is responsible for City operations.
-Effective November 2011, the citizens of the City of Melissa adopted its first Home Rule Charter (PDF), thus converting the City from a Type A General Law City to a Home Rule Municipality.
+Originally submitted to a vote of the people on November 8, 2011, and amended by a vote of the people on November 7, 2023 Home Rule Charter (PDF).

 The purpose of the Home Rule Charter is to: